Extreme Water Shortage

-The park now manages fire as a critically important natural process that is allowed to resume its original role in crafting and influencing the plant and wildlife communities of the national park.
+The park manages fire as a critically important natural process influencing the plant and wildlife communities of the national park.
 The task is to manage the natural process of fire in ways that avoid negative impacts on resources and do not threaten human life and property.

 For example, strong winds are common in Big Bend.
 A prescribed fire is postponed or suppressed if high winds are forecast for the park region.
 The National Park Service is also concerned about smoke and how it impacts human health and air visibility.
 Winds sometimes shift direction after a prescribed fire is started.
 If those winds bring large amounts of smoke to areas of high human use, the fire is put out.